zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all providers products attributes by accessing the route described below.
+The admin can visualize all providers products attributes by accessing the route below.

 route: *`GET "/api/v1/admin/catalog-components"`*

 # Admin Shop Catalog Provider Product Option

-When logged in, the admin can access information about the catalog, it allows him to list your products options.
+When logged in, the admin can access information about the catalog.
+This access allows him to list catalog products options.

 ## List